 For cash-starved entities, the benefits of leaving are immediate and the long-term consequences become less important.
 Troubled entities further become more short-term minded when taken over by a turnaround manager or lender-assigned team.
 For a variety of reasons, such entities are fully motivated to drag out the legal process.
 As COVID-19 puts more financial stress on companies, the non-performance of contracts increases such that the impact of COVID-19 spreads to parties on the favourable side of contracts.

-This seminar will also focus on the impact of COVID on gas and LNG markets, including implications of these developments on long term contracts.
-It will cover the following topics:
+This seminar also focused on the impact of COVID on gas and LNG markets, including implications of these developments on long term contracts.
+It covered the following topics:

-This event will be chaired by Graham Coop, Partner at Volterra Fietta and former General Counsel to the Energy Charter Secretariat.
-The experienced panel will include:
+This event was chaired by Graham Coop, Partner at Volterra Fietta and former General Counsel to the Energy Charter Secretariat.
+The experienced panel included: